Updated: 4 days ago

 If they say something inappropriate about you, contact the retailer to have the review removed.
 Other than that, don't respond.

+You should never respond to negative reviews.
 You will only add fuel to the fire, you won't win, and you will look bad.

 To be honest, I rarely read my reviews.
 The only time I pay attention is when I first release a book.
 I want to see if the reviews are based on structure, head hopping, or something else that can be fixed.
 I can't fix it if you just hate my book because you don't like sex in thrillers.
 Or murder most foul.

 You have to learn to look past bad reviews.
-If they address something you can fix.
-Fix it, and republish.
-And, keep in mind, that those reviews won't keep someone from reading your book.
+If they address something you can fix, fix it and republish.
+And keep in mind, that those reviews won't keep someone from reading your book.
 Often the opposite happens.

 Don't let a bad review take up space in your head without paying rent.